The Burns Supper is an institution of Scottish life: a night to

 celebrate the life and works of the national Bard and all things

 Scottish.
-Ours is an indulgent affair with whisky, wine, Scottish
+Ours is an indulgent affair with fine old Malt Whisky,

 By unanimous demand Brian Gibson historian and guide at Stirling Castle will once again be flown in specially for this event, as our entertaining Burns Master of Ceremonies (foolhardy chairman), for the evening.

 After last years perfomances, Brian quickly became stuff of legend.

 We are most fortunate to again have piper Randy Welsh who is also the President of The St Andrews Society of The Eastern Shore.

 Price includes the meal, wines, whisky and entertainment detailed above.
 Sociable seating at tables of eight and ten